When it comes to child development stages: Ages 1-5 you're going to want as much information as possible - forewarned is forearmed.

 Don’t be alarmed if your child starts telling lies, particularly if they have done something naughty.
 This is perfectly normal, and is a sign that they are learning about reality and fantasy.
 If they do tell a lie, you should deal with it immediately – but don’t get angry, just make it easy for them to tell you the truth.

-As your child’s memory improves they may be able to remember the words and tunes of favourite songs or nursery rhymes, count to 10 and recognise some colours.
+Your child’s memory will be improving now, and they may be able to remember the words and tunes of favourite songs or nursery rhymes, count to 10 and recognise some colours.
 Some children also begin to develop a sense of time and will begin to understand the difference between ‘morning’, ‘afternoon’ and ‘later’ and ‘soon.’

 As your child’s imagination develops it will change the way that they play.
 They will now enjoy pretend or make-believe games and may even invent an imaginary friend.
 This is normal and healthy, so don’t worry about it, but make sure that your child has lots of opportunity to play with real friends too!

-As your child struggles to be more independent, you may find that they develop a desire to escape, and run away from you whenever they can.
+Independence can be a struggle for your child, you may find that they develop a desire to escape, and run away from you whenever they can.
 This can be dangerous when you’re out and about, so consider using reins or a wrist strap for a few months until your child grows out of it.

 How to help